fogus/tathata/DECOMPLECTING.markdown

 ![d](https://farm9.staticflickr.com/8590/16116224773_7328432de5_o_d.png)

-But what happens when that lens is truned onto Clojure itself?
+But what happens when that lens is turned onto Clojure itself?

 ![cljlenscljs](https://farm9.staticflickr.com/8639/16736176715_4ce2116a32_o_d.png)